Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 | SERVO_LED_CTRL_READ       | 34            | 4      |
 | SERVO_LED_ERROR_READ      | 36            | 4      |

-Table 4 is the command that servo return to the host computer, these commands will only return when host computer send a read command to servo, what’s more, the returned command value is consistent with the read command that the host computer sent to servo. the difference is that the returned value has parameters.
+Table 4 is the command that servo return to the host computer, these commands will only return when host computer send a read command to servo, what's more, the returned command value is consistent with the read command that the host computer sent to servo. the difference is that the returned value has parameters.
 The format of the returned data command packet is the same as the command package that the host computer sent to servo, as in Table 1.

 **1.Command name: SERVO_MOVE_TIME_READ Command value: 2Length: 7**